Institute of Biological, Environmental and Rural Sciences: Institute of Grassland and Animal Production (IGAP)

 WPBS ceased to be part of UCW in 1987 as part of restructuring of the Agricultural and Food Research Council funded research.
 The WPBS facilities at Gogerddan and Bronydd Mawr and the AGRI sites at Hurley and North Wyke were combined with parts of the Poultry Research Centre at Roslin to form the Institute of Grassland and Animal Production (IGAP).

 Institute of Grassland and Environmental Research (IGER)

 Further restructuring took place three years later with cessation of pig research and the transfer of the poultry department to the Institute for Animal Physiology and Genetics Research at Roslin.
 The remaining part was Institute of Grassland and Environmental Research (IGER) retained the facilities at Gogerddan, North Wyke and Bronydd Mawr as well as the Hurley site which closed in 1992.
 At the same time farm facilities at Trawsgoed were acquired.

 Institute of Biological, Environmental and Rural Sciences (IBERS)

 In April 2008, IGER merged with Aberystwyth University's Institute of Biological Sciences and its Institute of Rural Sciences to form the Institute of Biological, Environmental and Rural Sciences, one of the largest departments for the life-sciences in the UK.

+Institute of Biological, Environmental and Rural Sciences (IBERS)

+In August 2022, IBERS divided into two entities within Aberystwyth University: IBERS became the research arm of this restructuring and an Institute in its own right, while the main teaching responsibilities are now separate within the Department of Life Sciences.